 As good research always does, our efforts also uncovered questions to tackle with future funding.
 For example, an environmental scan found a need for research to explicitly connect use of digital healthcare technologies to improved outcomes.
 Future research must also further examine how technology use affects health inequities.
 Some guidance exists to help clinics build health equity into digital programs, but much work remains to formalize best practices related to access, digital health literacy, translation, and accessible design.

-Still, these ARHQ-funded studies accomplished a great deal to advance technology use in service of patient and caregiver engagement.
+Still, these AHRQ-funded studies accomplished a great deal to advance technology use in service of patient and caregiver engagement.
 With these evidence-based insights, vendors can improve clinical platforms and patient apps; healthcare systems and clinicians can make informed technology choices; and patients, caregivers, and patient advocates can evaluate clinicians based on those choices.

-As we pursue advancements in healthcare safety and quality for all Americans, ARHQ will continue to champion the promise of digital healthcare technology to engage patients and caregivers in care and treatment—one patient-centered study at a time.
+As we pursue advancements in healthcare safety and quality for all Americans, AHRQ will continue to champion the promise of digital healthcare technology to engage patients and caregivers in care and treatment—one patient-centered study at a time.